nanenooo/Project_PSCP/README.md

-# Blink Detection and Alert System with Flask and OpenCV
+# Blink Detection with Flask and OpenCV

 This project uses a computer vision model to detect blinks in real-time using a webcam and Flask.
 It sends data to a webpage, where the blink count and average blink count per minute are displayed.
 If the blink count per minute is below 15, the user is alerted.